Reading at university

 You should plan to revisit your notes and test yourself on them.
 A gap allows a little forgetting to take place and self-testing makes you recall the material you have been studying.

 If you find that you need to seek out a book you haven't read before or get to grips with an unfamiliar journal article, you need a way of knowing what the whole text is about.
 Think of using the text rather than reading all of it in the same depth.
 This involves surveying the text selectively by skimming and scanning.
 As with SQ3R, you need ask questions throughout the process of using a text.

 Some studies show that we may read text less effectively on a screen for a number of reasons.
 If you are reading from a screen you might want to make some notes on paper, to make sure you are identifying the main points from the text and will have a summary to come back to when it comes to writing an essay or studying for an exam.

 If you prefer to make digital notes, consider using the Critical reading form method (section below).
 Note making should be selective.
-Be careful when copying and pasting chunks from the original text in to a document.
-You need to be sure you know which words belong to the author(s) and which are your own comments or annotations.
+Be careful when copying and pasting chunks from the original text into a document as it can make it harder to write about it yourself and in your own words.
+You also need to be sure you know which words belong to the author(s) and which are your own comments or annotations.